MikeyBronowski/mikeybronowski.github.io/_posts/2020-08-26-dbatools-io-command-line-sql-server-management-studio-alwayson-availability-groups.md

 ```

 ## Create AG, replicas, listener
-Let’s create an AG, add a replica and a listener.
+Let's create an AG, add a replica and a listener.

 ![New-DbaAvailabilityGroup](dbatools_ssmscmd_0902_ag.png)